-10.2.4 Each unit should carry lifeboats complying with the requirements of regulation III/46, installed in at least two widely separated locations on different sides or ends of the unit.
-The arrangement of the lifeboats should provide sufficient capacity to accommodate the total number of persons on board if:

-- .1 all the lifeboats in any one location are lost or rendered unusable; or - .2 all the lifeboats on any one side, any one end, or any one corner of the unit are lost or rendered unusable.

-10.2.5 In addition, each unit should carry liferafts complying with the requirements of regulation III/39 or III/40, of such aggregate capacity as will accommodate the total number of persons on board.

-10.2.6 In the case of a self-elevating unit where, due to its size or configuration, lifeboats cannot be located in widely separated locations to satisfy 10.2.4, the Administration may permit the aggregate capacity of the lifeboats to accommodate only the total number of persons on board.
-However, the liferafts under 10.2.5 should be served by launching appliances complying with the requirements of regulation III/48.5 or III/48.6.
+- 10.3.4 Each unit should carry lifeboats complying with the requirements of the LSA Code, installed in at least two widely separated locations on different sides or ends of the unit.
+The arrangement of the lifeboats should provide sufficient capacity to accommodate the total number of persons on board if: - .1 all the lifeboats in any one location are lost or rendered unusable; or - .2 all the lifeboats on any one side, any one end, or any one corner of the unit are lost or rendered unusable. - 10.3.5 In addition, each unit should carry liferafts complying with the requirements of the LSA Code and approved to the actual operating height, of such aggregate capacity as will accommodate the total number of persons on board. - 10.3.6 In the case of a self-elevating unit where, due to its size or configuration, lifeboats cannot be located in widely separated locations to satisfy paragraph 10.3.4, the Administration may permit the aggregate capacity of the lifeboats to accommodate the total number of persons on board.
+However, the liferafts under paragraph 10.3.5 should be served by liferaft launching appliances or marine evacuation systems complying with the requirements of the LSA Code.

-10.3 Survival craft muster and embarkation arrangements
+10.4 Survival craft muster and embarkation arrangements

-10.3.1 If separate, muster stations should be provided close to the embarkation stations.
-Each muster station should have sufficient space to accommodate all persons assigned to muster at that station.

-10.3.2 Muster and embarkation stations should be readily accessible from accommodation and work areas.

-10.3.3 Muster and embarkation stations should be adequately illuminated by emergency lighting.

-10.3.4 Alleyways, stairways and exits giving access to the muster and embarkation stations should be adequately illuminated by emergency lighting.

-10.3.5 Davit-launched survival craft muster and embarkation stations should be so arranged as to enable stretcher cases to be placed in survival craft.
+- 10.4.1 If separate, muster stations should be provided close to the embarkation stations.
+Each muster station should have sufficient space to accommodate all persons assigned to muster at that station, but at least $0.35 \text{ m}^2$ per person. - 10.4.2 Muster and embarkation stations should be readily accessible from accommodation and work areas. - 10.4.3 Muster and embarkation stations should be adequately illuminated by emergency lighting. - 10.4.4 Alleyways, stairways and exits giving access to the muster and embarkation stations should be adequately illuminated by emergency lighting. - 10.4.5 Davit-launched survival craft muster and embarkation stations should be so arranged as to enable stretcher cases to be placed in survival craft.

-10.3.6 Survival craft embarkation arrangements should be so designed that:
+10.4.6 Survival craft embarkation arrangements should be so designed that:

-- .1 lifeboats can be boarded by their full complement of persons within 3 min from the time the instruction to board is given; - .2 lifeboats can be boarded and launched directly from the stowed position; - .3 davit-launched liferafts can be boarded and launched from a position immediately adjacent to the stowed position or from a position to which the liferaft is transferred prior to launching in compliance with 10.5.5; and - .4 where necessary, means should be provided for bringing the davit-launched liferaft against the unit's side and holding it alongside so that persons can be safely embarked.

-10.3.7 At least two widely separated fixed metal ladders or stairways should be provided extending from the deck to the surface of the water.
-The fixed metal ladders or stairways and sea areas in their vicinity should be adequately illuminated by emergency lighting.

-10.3.8 If fixed ladders cannot be installed, alternative means of escape with sufficient capacity to permit all persons on board to descend safely to the waterline should be provided.
+- .1 lifeboats can be boarded and launched directly from the stowed position; - davit-launched liferafts can be boarded and launched from a position immediately adjacent to the stowed position or from a position to which the liferaft is transferred prior to launching in compliance with paragraph 10.6.5; and - .3 where necessary, means should be provided for bringing the davit-launched liferaft against the unit's side and holding it alongside so that persons can be safely embarked. - 10.4.7 At least two widely separated fixed metal ladders or stairways should be provided extending from the deck to the surface of the water.
+The fixed metal ladders or stairways and sea areas in their vicinity should be adequately illuminated by emergency lighting. - 10.4.8 If fixed ladders cannot be installed, alternative means of escape with sufficient capacity to permit all persons on board to descend safely to the waterline should be provided.

-10.4 Survival craft launching stations
+10.5 Survival craft launching stations

-Launching stations should be in such positions as to ensure safe launching having particular regard to clearance from any exposed propeller.
+Launching stations should be in such positions as to ensure safe launching having particular regard to clearance from any exposed propeller or steeply overhanging portions of the hull.
 As far as possible, launching stations should be located so that survival craft can be launched down a straight side of the unit, except for: